gsingh0101/phpcoaching/README.md

 * Convert to and from objects
 * Useful and common Array function

-### Strings
-* Useful and common string function
-* String manipulation

 ### Objects
 * StdClass object
 * Create Object
-* Add to Object attribute
+* Add Object attribute
-* Remove from Object attribute
+* Remove Object attribute
 * Convert to and from arrays
-* Useful and common Object function

 ### Custom objects (classes) vs stdclass

+### Strings
+* Useful and common string function
+* String manipulation